ccp2023/ccp2023.github.io/dates.md

 * Abstract Submission Closing: May 1, 2023
 * Abstract Acceptance Notification: May 7, 2023
 * Early Registration and Payment Closing: May 31, 2023
-* Registration Closing: June 30, 2023
-* Payment Deadline: July 15, 2023
+* Registration and Payment Deadline for Oral/Poster Presentation: July 15, 2023
 * Deadline for Submission of Manuscripts for the Proceedings: October 31, 2023